vinceskahan/v5wiki/Configure-a-web-server-(Apache,-NGINX-or-lighttpd).md

 ### Apache

-For apache, you will add a `.conf` file that contains the configuration specific to weewx.
-The location of the file depends on the operating system and operating system version.
+For apache, you will add a `.conf` file that contains the configuration specific to WeeWX.
+The location of the file depends on the Apache version, the operating system and the operating system version.
 On some systems, the file is located in a directory called `conf.d`:

 ```
 /etc/apache2/conf.d/weewx.conf